hectormartinez/hectormartinez.github.io/index.md

 ### Data and tools

-* [Smalltools](https://github.com/hectormartinez/smalltools) A collection of little utility python scripts, including a bootstrap-sample significance tester for structure prediction.
+* [Smalltools](https://github.com/hectormartinez/smalltools) A collection of little Python scripts, including a bootstrap-sample significance tester for structure prediction.
 * [Regpol](https://github.com/hectormartinez/regpol) The regular-polysemy datasets in English, Danish and Spanish from my doctoral dissertation.
 * [Danish UD](http://universaldependencies.github.io/docs/) I have been involved in the conversion of the Copenhagen Dependency Treebank to the Universal Dependencies formalism.